 - For our health.
 Research has linked (non-junk/processed) vegan diets with lower blood pressure, cholesterol, lower rates of heart disease, type 2 diabetes, and some types of cancer.
 A plant-based diet also is generally alkaline and less inflammatory.

 - For our weight.
 It’s easier to maintain a healthy weight on a vegan diet.

 - For animals.
 There is a lot of cruelty and suffering involved in the meat & dairy industry.

 - A minimum of 5 servings of vegetables and 1-2 servings of fruit

-- 2-3 serving of whole grains and limited amount of refined carbs
+- 2-3 serving of whole grains and a limited amount of refined carbs

-- Several different plant-based protein with every meal - see options below.
+- Several different plant-based proteins with every meal - see options below.

 - Good quality fats: avocado, nuts, olives, cold-pressed oils.